Crossroads MVP

 While affected by a Potion, further damage or effects will not first be absorbed by the Potion's effect like Magical Healing.
 [H] from Potions will be removed after other [H].
 However, any anti-magic or dispel effects will not affect Potions.
 Potions are designed to keep characters in the fight, but they might also help characters last long enough to receive other forms of Recovery.

-Unconscious Characters can be forced to imbibe potions to regain consciousness but any character who was Out of Action will be Out of Action again once the Potion expires.
+Pending GM permission, unconscious Characters might be forced to imbibe potions to regain consciousness but any character who was Out of Action will be so again once the Potion expires.

 Bedrest